VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [vvvv](https://vvvv.org) - Heads up VVVV requires a licence for comercial use that is rather expensive
 <--->
-"vvvv is a hybrid visual/textual live-programming environment for easy prototyping and development.
-It is designed to facilitate the handling of large media environments with physical interfaces, real-time motion graphics, audio and video that can interact with many users simultaneously."
+{{< vale >}}"vvvv is a hybrid visual/textual live-programming environment for easy prototyping and development.
+It is designed to facilitate the handling of large media environments with physical interfaces, real-time motion graphics, audio and video that can interact with many users simultaneously."{{< /vale >}}
 <--->
 ![vvvv](https://vvvv.org/sites/default/files/imagecache/large/images/vvvv_Propaganda_NEU_00_1.png)
 {{< /columns2 >}}